Skip to main content

 3. How Important Is Reliability?

-• High-stakes, needs to be right -- use flagship models (Opus, GPT-5, Gemini 3.1 Pro) and consider running the same query through two models to cross-check
+• High-stakes, needs to be right -- use flagship models (Opus 4.8, GPT-5.5, Gemini 3.5 Flash) and consider running the same query through two models to cross-check

 • Casual use, errors are tolerable -- smaller, faster models are fine